PushTheEnvelopeAI/Python_Package_Tutorials/README.md

         <img src="images/tools_and_packages.PNG" alt="Tools and Packages" width=700 height=350>
     </a>
     <h6 align="center"><i><b>Click the Image Above to View this Tutorial on YouTube</b></i></h6>
-    <h4 align="center">This is a repository dedicated to learning how to use some of the most common data science packages and tools in Python.
-Click into each repository to review individuals notebooks with coding examples along with video tutorial recordings linked in the descriptions and hosted on the PushTheEnvelope YouTube channel.</h4>
 </div>

+This is a repository dedicated to learning how to use some of the most common data science packages and tools in Python.
+Click into each repository to review individuals notebooks with coding examples along with video tutorial recordings linked in the descriptions and hosted on the PushTheEnvelope YouTube channel.

 <!-- TABLE OF CONTENTS -->